New England Ratepayers Association

 Governor Sununu then nominated Vose to the Site Evaluation Committee, but Vose’s nomination was withdrawn amid public concerns about his record of climate denial and opposition to clean energy policies like net metering.

-RLDF’s filing with the New Hampshire Secretary of State was dated about a month before NERA filed its petition with FERC challenging New Hampshire’s biomass law.
+RLDF’s initial filing with the New Hampshire Secretary of State was dated about a month before NERA filed its petition with FERC challenging New Hampshire’s biomass law.
 The biomass law was enacted through a bill vetoed by Governor Sununu, a veto state legislators then voted to override in a bipartisan vote before NERA filed its petition.

 It appears NERA never filed anything with FERC before RLDF was formed in 2018, based on an online search of FERC’s docket system.